mdbootstrap/material-design-for-bootstrap/README.md

 # Version logs

+### MDB 4.4.1

+**What's new**

+MDB 4.4.1 brings one major change - integration with freshly released Bootstra 4 beta.

+You can download the new version of MDB Free on our website and for MDB Pro from your account page.

+Note 1: If you already use MDB 4.4 beta, there are no breaking changes for you.
+You can update your project to 4.4.1 without fear of conflict.
+Backward compatibility is provided.

+Note 2: If you use version MDB 4.3.2 or lower - read carefully the detailed list of changes in MDB 4.4 release note.
+These changes apply to MDB 4.4 and Bootstrap 4 beta as well.

 ### MDB 4.4.0
 That's the most significant update in the history of MDBootstrap.
 Together with the newest Bootstrap, we introduce you a brand new, completely rewritten MDB.